-Lets say your serviceability says you can borrow one million dollars, however your deposit dictates that you can only borrow a loan of 500 thousand dollars for a property.
+Let’s say your serviceability says you can borrow one million dollars but your deposit dictates that you can only borrow a loan of 500 thousand dollars for a property.
 We have to find the balance between the two calculations.

 How to determine the purchase price from your deposit

 When buying a house you need to consider your deposit, plus stamp duty, and other purchasing costs.

 We usually estimate 5% of the purchase price to cover your expenses.
 Therefore, you usually need a deposit of 5% of the purchase price as well.

 We then say that 10% of the purchase price, which is made up of the 5% deposit plus the 5% purchase expenses, is generally what you will need to get a loan approve.

 Whatever that 10% equals divide it by 10% (0.1), and that translates to what the purchase price will be.